lvrtl/markdown-cv/index.md

 ### Looking for

--   An organisation that's making things for people
+-   An organisation that's making things for people.
+-   Professionalism and pride in the work we do.
--   based in Edinburgh
+-   Working while based in Edinburgh.

 ## Work